 The Chairman and Managing Director of the Company has been identified as the Chief Operating Decision Maker (CODM) as defined by IFRS 8, Operating Segments.
 Operating Segments have been defined and presented based on the regular review by the CODM to assess the performance of segment and to make decision about allocation of resources.
-Accordingly, the Group has determined following reportable segment based on nature of its product and service:
+Accordingly, the Group has determined the following reportable segments based on nature of its product and service: